Sextortion and similar cyber extortion schemes

 - Chances are good you were not captured on video doing some very personal activities while surfing adult web sites.

 - You probably should not visiting those adult websites.
-It is risky computing activity.
+It is risky computing activity with many malicious sites.
 Visiting one malicious website can get your computer infected with malware.
 I'm not saying every adult website will do this, but many are, especially those offering free--often pirated--content.
 Some adult websites may be operated securely and properly, but I am no expert on the genre or industry.
-My point is don't subject your computer to the risk.
-Never subject a company or employer's computer to this risk, even if (especially if) it's your own company.
+My point is it is probably best avoid this risk to your computer altogether.
+And never subject a company or employer's computer to this risk, even if (especially if) it's your own company.
+There are a host of policy reasons why this is not appropriate computer usage.

 Generally, this cybercrime is extortion, which is a type of theft or attempted theft.
 You could report this to law enforcement, including through the FBI's IC3 portal, but I suspect the resulting investigation may not be very thorough.

 Separately, there are extortion type threats where the person knows the victim, and actually has intimate photos.
 That's a more solvable case and should be investigated.
-And more states are enacting revenge porn type laws.
+More states are enacting revenge porn type laws which add another tool to law enforcement's arsenal.